timshannon/tech.townsourced.com/content/post/anatomy-of-a-go-web-app.md

 }
 ```

-This configuration will usually be defined as separate structs in each package: `web.Config`, `app.Config`, and `data.Config`.
+I defined this configuration as separate structs in each package: `web.Config`, `app.Config`, and `data.Config`.
 You'll then load the configuration into these structs, and pass them into their respective packages.
 This is also a good
 time to initialize any clients in those packages as well.
 In Townsourced, this looks like the following: